terezka/line-charts/README.md

-# graphics
+# Lines

-SVG graphics in Elm
+A opinionated library for plotting lines graphs in SVG.